 EV Charger Installation

 When you switch to a plug-in electric vehicle, you save on fuel and stop emitting toxic tailpipe pollutants which helps improve everyone’s air quality.
 Plus you reduce your carbon footprint and get to enjoy a quiet, high performance ride.
 If you are already driving electric, we thank you!
 If you are not yet, please think about pledging that your next vehicle will be electric.
-Read on to learn about charging the battery of your new EV.
+To encourage the transition to clean transportation, here in Washington State, EV supply equipment including home and commercial EV chargers, are sales tax exempt.

 Do you have a Tesla or other EV?